Peter Beet: Preservation work

 However, not all of Dr. Beet's attempts at preserving steam locomotives were successful.
 Aside from the failed attempt to LMS Coronation Class No. 46243 City of Lancaster, which was his most well-known unsuccessful preservation attempt.
-He tried to purchase LMS Fowler 2-6-4T No. 42414 and LMS Fairburn 2-6-4T No. 42210 which had served as banking engines in Terby.
+He tried to purchase Fowler 2-6-4T No. 42414 and Fairburn 2-6-4T No. 42210 which had served as banking engines in Tebay.
 He also tried to save LMS Ivatt Mogul No. 46400, which was the first member of the class, but that was attempt was ultimately unsuccessful.
 He also tried to save LNER Peppercorn Class A1 No. 60158 Aberdonian which ended in failure.
 There are also unconfirmed reports of him trying to rescue LMS Coronation Class No. 46255 City of Hereford, LMS Ivatt Prairie Tank Engine No. 41286 and LMS Rebuilt Patriot Class No. 45526 Morecambe and Heysham.

 Still looking to preserve mainline locomotives, Beet was instrumental in saving 23.
 Realising that there would be a need for maintenance and servicing, in 1968 he successfully acquired a lease on the LMS 10A shed at Carnforth, creating the attraction of Steamtown from 1968, funded by industrialist and fellow steam enthusiast Sir William McAlpine, 6th Baronet.
 Originally planned to be the maintenance base for the L&HR, it became the base for some of the first private mainline preserved trains, operating from Carnforth to Sellafield and York.
 The venture closed as a public access visitor attraction in 1997, some years after the preserved site was taken over by businessman David Smith to become the base for his West Coast Railways (WCR).